New Zealand Sign Language Week: 4 to 10 May 2026

-NZSL Week is celebrated each year in May at the initiative of Deaf Aotearoa, honouring the recognition of NZSL as an official language of New Zealand since 2006.
-NZSL is essential for Deaf people in education, health, and workplaces and to be able to participate equally in society.
+NZSL Week is celebrated each year in May at the initiative of Deaf Aotearoa and honours the recognition of NZSL as an official language of New Zealand in 2006.
+In 2026, we mark 20 years of this milestone – a legacy shaped by Deaf communities and carried forward by all of us.
+NZSL plays a vital role in education, health, workplaces and everyday life, supporting Deaf people to participate equally in society.

-This annual event is designed to promote NZSL and encourage everyone to learn how to sign so we can foster a more inclusive society where everyone can communicate and learn from each other.
+This annual event encourages everyone to learn how to sign so we can grow a more inclusive AUT community where communication, respect and shared learning sit at the centre.

 This is a perfect opportunity for you to learn how to sign AUT: